lee2sman/december-adventure-2024/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/s4I0x5bUnsg?si=UY3Ps7VhyYIcJvZx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Later in the day, based on some suggestions from the internet forum I decided to try out drawing with the canvas functionality to see if there's a performance boost.
 So now I have implemented drawing the photo grid to an offscreen buffer canvas, then in the end of the draw() function I draw that canvas onto the screen render.
 I do think maybe there's a bit of a performance boost, but the speed doesn't knock us into fast frenetic music video speed yet.
 Maybe next I need to try some scaling and somewhat less frequent garbage collection.
 In any case, I still think I have a successfull first version of this project.

+## Dec 24

+I was away from my computer for the day/night so didn't do any coding.
+But I did read the bulk of [Output: An Anthology of Computer-Generated Text, 1953 - 2023](https://direct.mit.edu/books/edited-volume/5867/OutputAn-Anthology-of-Computer-Generated-Text-1953).
+I also read a bit some programming articles on my phone before bed.

+<div id="current"></div>

+## Dec 25

+Got home pretty late.
+I had the idea to try out adding a first version of image panning to my quilt generating program.
+First I watched some examples of "the Ken Burns effect" on youtube but then realized I didn't need all that, just a simple pan.
+I wasn't sure at first how to implement it, but it turned out to be simple.
+Rather than choose a random starting x and y coordinate each time I draw a quad now I create an starting x and y coordinate for each quad in a table and just alter the x and y coordinates in the love.update() function.
+There's a slight "hiccup" each time a new quilt is assembled.
+I tried taking out the garbage collector and it is no slower, but also no faster.
+It doesn't crash anymore either.
+Maybe the new quad coordinates somehow trigger the hidden garbage collector to work?
+I really am not sure.
+Anyway, here's a simple test of panning:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/zmQ5-bJvEDo?si=7Y8c_MgKyLtnNMsi" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+I need to figure out where I want to go next with this project.

+* Should only some images pan while others are static?
+* pan different direction (up, down, left, right) randomly selected at start?
+* Should I play with scale and have each quilt have bigger or smaller blocksize?
+* To the point: what would it take for this project to feel *finished*?

+I am also thinking I may want to try making more intentional image sets: either use my ENTIRE travel photo set, or maybe just graffiti photo set (and why that?).

+I wonder if I want to add modular synth music to this.
+Or maybe an audio interview or recordings on top.
+Or maybe...'procedurally generated' randomly selected audio clippets and maybe music.

+I might need to put the project down for a bit and then come back to it and see what I feel compelled to do.

 [↑top](#)